LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 # Resource: Calling Functions

 Let’s review how to use functions!
-Over the course of your career as a programmer, you’ll use many, many functions, some of which you’ve written yourself, as well as some written by other people.
+Over the course of your career as a programmer, you’ll use many, many functions, some of which you’ve written yourself, and some written by other people.

 A function that was written by other people usually comes from a library, which we need to explicitly include at the top of our file, as we’ve seen previously.

 For example, we might want to use a function called `strlen` (short for "string length"), which is defined in a library called `string.h`.